 Inflammatory Bowel Disease

-Inflammatory Bowel Disease (IBD) is a GI condition seen in cats.
+Inflammatory bowel disease (IBD) is a GI condition seen in cats.
 While the true cause is not yet known, most professionals believe it is either the result of food allergies or a hypersensitivity to normal gut flora.
 IBD is chronic condition, meaning veterinary medicine cannot cure it, but we can manage symptoms.

-Feline panleukopenia (FP) is very closely related to canine parvovirus as it is a highly contagious and life-threatening viral disease.
-It is sometimes referred to as feline distemper and is part of the 'feline distemper' vaccine, which also vaccinated for feline viral rhinotracheaitis as well as calicivirus.
+Feline panleukopenia (FPV) is very closely related to canine parvovirus as it is a highly contagious and life-threatening viral disease.
+It is sometimes referred to as feline distemper and is part of the "feline distemper" vaccine, which also vaccinated for feline viral rhinotracheaitis as well as calicivirus.
 Keeping your cat current on their vaccines will protect them from FP.

-While heartworm infection is a well known and well-discussed concern among veterinarians and dog owners, cat owner might be surprised to learn that our feline friends can, unfortunately, contract this deadly parasite as well.
-Heartworm disease, while not as commonly seen in cats as with dogs, is a serious concern.
+While heartworm infection is a well-known and well-discussed concern among veterinarians and dog owners, cat owners might be surprised to learn that our feline friends can, unfortunately, contract this deadly parasite as well.
+Heartworm disease, while not as commonly seen in cats as in dogs, is a serious concern.